 Do you have other programs during the year?

 The Divorce Recovery Workshop is the launch pad for the Recovery and Transformational Ministries at Richmond’s First Baptist Church.
 The workshop is designed to help individuals deal with the emotional pain of the loss of a love relationship and the consequent issues related to that loss.
 It is just the beginning of the healing and growing process.
 It is our hope and our goal at First Baptist that each participant will continue the process of learning and becoming and transforming.
 We provide year-round opportunities through various classes and programs, social, travel and missions opportunities.
 These programs address personal growth, healing, relational skills, spiritual nurture and community building.
 We believe that the recovery process is a journey and a great adventure.
 We hope you will join us on the trail!
-At this time, all additional programs will be held “virtually.”

 How is the workshop structured – live lecture, video, small groups?